bcbrian/skill-tree/README.md

 ##### It's over 9000

+## Process

+1. Define data sctructures
+1. Use Create React App temple with Typescript and Sass compatibility
+1. Write UAC test based on document
+1. Fleshout initial requirements
+1. Go Big! -- If I have time I will add some more featrures.

 ## Data structures

 > Hopefully this can someday be stored in a db.
 For now it will live on the front end.